 If your bruxism takes place at night, we typically recommend a mouthguard as the first line of defense.
 A mouthguard is a plastic appliance, usually designed for the upper arch, that serves as a protective barrier between your teeth.
 This plastic barrier can help prevent premature enamel wear, keeping your teeth healthy and strong for years to come.

 While there are several options, we always recommend a custom-fit guard due to its superior comfort and effectiveness.
 Store-bought alternatives, such as stock and boil-and-bite guards, often provide lackluster results.
 A poorly fitting night guard can exacerbate certain symptoms.

 A custom-fit mouthguard is fabricated using an impression of your teeth, which results in a safer, more comfortable, and more successful appliance.
 Unlike store-bought products, your custom-fit guard should not cause problems with breathing or misalignments in your jaw.
 Our custom-fit guards are made from a durable plastic that improves longevity as well.

 Through our dentistry for kids, we offer night guards for children so that we can treat childhood teeth grinding.

 Oral Appliance for TMJ Disorders

-Clenching your jaw during sleep can also cause problems with your TMJ or temporomandibular joint.
+Clenching your jaw during sleep can also cause problems with your temporomandibular joint.
 This complex system of muscles, ligaments, cartilage, and bone controls the movements of your jaw.
 Any problem that prevents you from properly opening and closing your jaw is known as a TMJ disorder or TMD.